 The standard ISO 8655:2002 part 6 states that during a calibration the tip has to be changed a) after the initial prewetting step and b) after each measurement.
-The standard ISO 8655-6:2022 states that during a calibration at least two tips must be used, and the tip shall be changed at minimum once every five measurements.
-This means a high consumption of tips (up to 33) for one pipette.
+This means a high consumption of tips (33) for one pipette.
 The question arises if this is really necessary and if there is a difference between performing a complete calibration with one tip or using a new tip for each measurement.
-Since the standard addresses the system of pipette and tip, it recommends using more than one tip for each measurement in order to represent variances in tip quality.
+Since the standard addresses the system of pipette and tip, it recommends using a new tip for each measurement in order to represent variances in tip quality.
 Within this study, we have performed both: a calibration with tip change and a calibration with one tip in total.